aadiltajani/Curefit-dl/README.md

   - It will ask you to mention the path on your local machine where you want to store the downloads

-  - Change the range of packs accordingly by visiting cure.fit site and seeing what is the range in url of the package you want to download videos of.
+  - Change the range of packs accordingly by visiting https://www.cure.fit/cult/home site, selecting package and seeing what is the range in url of the package you want to download videos of.

   - Then it will start downloading :)